Mayra Flores

 Mayra Nohemi Flores (born January 1, 1986) is an American politician who represented in the United States House of Representatives from 2022 to 2023.
 A member of the Republican Party, she was the first female Mexican-born member of the House.

 Flores was born in Burgos, Tamaulipas, Mexico; her family moved to the United States when she was six years old before she gained citizenship at age 14.
 She graduated from San Benito High School and South Texas College.
 Before her congressional campaign, she worked as a respiratory therapist and as chair of Hispanic outreach for the Hidalgo County Republican Party.
 In June 2022, a special election in Texas's 34th congressional district was held after Democratic Representative Filemon Vela Jr. resigned.
 Flores won the election, defeating three other candidates.

 Flores lost her campaign for a full term in the November 2022 midterm elections to Democrat Vicente Gonzalez in the district that was redrawn that year.
-She then ran in 2024 for the same seat against Gonzalez and lost again.
+In 2024, Flores challenged Gonzalez again, but narrowly lost the general election.
+In 2026, Flores ran again, but lost the district's Republican primary.